kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 CMD ["java", "-jar", "customers-api-1.0.0-SNAPSHOT.jar"]
 ```

-To create docker image, perform the folowig steps:
+To create the Docker image, perform the folowig steps:
-- build microservice with `mvn clean package`.
+- build the microservice with `mvn clean package`.
-- build docker image with `docker build -t customers-api:1.00 .`.
+- build the Docker image with `docker build -t customers-api:1.00 .`.

-To run a docker container from the built image run: `docker run -e
+To run the Docker container from the built image run: `docker run -e
 KUMULUZEE_DATASOURCES0_CONNECTIONURL=jdbc:postgresql://databaseUrl:5432/customer -p 8080:8080 customers-api:1.00`

 #### Docker compose

-Instead of running postgresql and microservice seperately, we could package them as a docker compose application with
+Instead of running Postgresql and microservice seperately, we could package them as a Docker compose application with
- he following configuration:
+the following configuration:

 ```yaml
 version: "3"